danielleswank/react-flux-basic-skeleton/README.md

-Record Shelf
+Basic App
 ===

-React app that displays records on shelves.
-Loads default data from http://localhost:3000/js/record-shelf.json.
+React app that displays data in buckets.
+Loads default data from json.

 Running the app
 ---